bravepickle/query-filters-serializer/README.md

  - Implement Embedded type for UrlQueryEncoder
  - Use objects to populate resulting filter data
  - Implement serialization from array to string
+ - enlist all special chars for *String* format encoder

 License
 ----